unicef/rhizome/README.md

 $ CREATE USER djangoapp WITH PASSWORD 'somepassword' SUPERUSER LOGIN;
 ```

-then create the directory for the polio django app, and static files
+then create the directory for the rhizome django app, and static files
 ```
 $ sudo mkdir /var/www/apps/
-$ sudo mkdir /var/www/apps/polio/
+$ sudo mkdir /var/www/apps/rhizome/
 ```

 # Serving the Django Application with Apache.